aleflabo/PREGO/README.md

 ## Preparation
 ### Data
 The TSN features of the Assembly101-O and Epic-tent-O datasets can be downloaded here: [[GDrive]](https://drive.google.com/drive/u/1/folders/1gcOIEXhwysCE2o8-5C4vQnTShJ7p3CKH).
-The folder follows as described in [MiniROAD](https://github.com/jbistanbul/MiniROAD):
+The folder follows the structure described in [MiniROAD](https://github.com/jbistanbul/MiniROAD):
 ```
 PREGO
 |